-All obligations payable from the centralized appropriation for contract court interpreting are processed by the interpreter services department.
+All obligations payable from the centralized appropriation for contract court interpreting are processed by the interpreter services unit.
 In general, interpreter appearances in the courtroom for the benefit of the defendant or a defense witness, as well as interviews with pretrial services and probation, are billed using the Contract Interpreter Purchase Agreement and Invoice, available on the court's home page on the Internet.
-Most interpreting assignments at detention centers or other off-site locations, and other services provided to members of the federal indigent defense panel and the deputy federal public defender, that are not incident to a court proceeding on the same half or full day, and are not for the purposes of sight-translating a pre-sentence report, are payable by Criminal Justice Act (CJA) funds or funds appropriated for defender services.
-When contracted by the U.S. attorney's office, the Bureau of Prisons, or other agencies or individuals, payment is handled directly between the interpreter and the respective agency or individual.
+Most interpreting assignments at detention centers or other off-site locations, and other services provided to counsel appointed under the CJA, and the Federal Public Defender's Office, that are not incident to a court proceeding on the same half or full day, and are not for the purposes of sight-translating a pre-sentence report, are payable by Criminal Justice Act (CJA) funds or funds appropriated for defender services.
+When contracted by the U.S. Attorney's Office, the Bureau of Prisons, counsel appointed under the CJA, the Federal Public Defender's Office or other agencies or individuals, payment is handled directly between the interpreter and the respective agency or individual.